josemalonsom/josemalonsom.github.io/_posts/2019-08-31-jpa-generate-ddl-script.md

   - spring
 ---

-When using JPA 2.2 it is possible to instruct the persistence provider to generate the DDL scripts for drop/create the database schema using the next properties:
+When using JPA 2.2 it is possible to instruct the persistence provider to generate the DDL scripts for drop/create the database schema.
+This can be very handy if we need to create the initial scripts for [Flyway][flyway-site] for example.
+For doing so JPA 2.2 provides the next properties:

 - **javax.persistence.schema-generation.create-source**: allows to specify the source for the schema generation, it can be the ORM mapping metadata, a DDL script or a combination of both.
 Possible values are: *metadata, script, metadata-then-script, script-then-metadata*.
 - **javax.persistence.schema-generation.scripts.action**: specifies which scripts must be generated.
 Possible values are: *none, create, drop-and-create, drop*.